Singular-Genomics/singular-demux/README.md

 #### Metrics

-Up to four metrics files are generated to help assess run and demultiplexing quality:
+Up to five metrics files are generated to help assess run and demultiplexing quality:

 ##### `per_sample_metrics.tsv`